tylerlight071/Nexus-Pet-Portal/README.md

 4. Extract the zip file if downloaded
 5. Run the exe file

+This is the Python version, once in a v1.0 release, I will be working on a GUI version using React and Electron.

 ## Setting Up MongoDB 🍃

 To use Nexus Pet Portal, you need to have a MongoDB database.
 Here's how you can set it up: